GreatSealUSA/GreatSealUSA_Art/Did_You_Write_The_Book_Of_Love/Origin_of_John_One_One_Metaphors.md

 1. King George Origins of { Church, Bible } Special Revelations

-2. We The People started to Free Will Singing
+2. We The People started to Free Will Singing / SingSong

 3. This Will Be The Day I Die: Back to Step Zero, Drawing Board, Planning Boards, of the Pyramid

 4. Bye Bye American Pie: I met a Girl who Sang the Blues, The Man Said the Music Would No Longer Play

 5. The Poets Dreamed: New American Dreams From Among { We Us All }

+&nbsp;

 # This Will Be: They Were Singing